beakerbrowser/beaker.dev/content/docs/tutorials/cms-frontend.md

 if (pathname.endsWith('/')) pathname += 'index.html'
 ```

 Our UI code already uses a `readPage()` method to fetch the current page's content.
-This is defined using the [readFile\(\)](https://beaker-browser.gitbook.io/docs/apis/beaker-hyperdrive#beaker-hyperdrive-readfile-url-opts) method of Hyperdrive.
+This is defined using the [readFile\(\)](https://beaker-browser.gitbook.io/docs/apis/beaker-hyperdrive#beaker-hyperdrive-readfile-url-opts) method of the Hyperdrive API.

 ```javascript
 async function readPage () {